Finding a Support Broker

-Finding a support broker.
-One of the most important things you’ll need to do if you are approved for the DD Waiver.
+One of the most important things you’ll need to do if you are approved for the DD Waiver is find a support broker.
 A great Support Broker will help you use your budget wisely, guide you in the process, and handle things for you as needed.
 All of this will equal less stress for you.
 So how do you find the best one?
 I have some tips for you!

 Let me just start off with this… You are not going to get any help at the DD Waiver training on finding the best support broker.
 You are going to get names, what zone the support broker is in, contact info, and whether the person works with children or adults.
 That’s it!